kevinhav/DATA607_project_3/README.md

 ### GitHub Projects

 To keep track of our progress, we will create a GitHub project.
-This project will use a minimal version of the [Data Science Lifecycle Process](https://github.com/dslp/dslp) as a framework.
+This project will use a lightweight version of the [Data Science Lifecycle Process](https://github.com/dslp/dslp) as a framework.

 This framework divides the project into phases; Ask, Data, Exploration, Experimentation, and Modeling.
 The framework emphasizes documenting the process at each stage, creating an audit trail.